percona/k8spxc-docs/docs/update.md

 ### Automated upgrade

-*Smart Update strategy* allows you to automate upgrades even more.
-In this case the Operator can either detect the availability of the new Percona XtraDB Cluster version, or rely on the user's choice of the version.
+If you have [*Smart Update strategy* turned on](#more-on-upgrade-strategies), you can automate upgrades even more with the `upgradeOptions.apply` option.
+In this case the Operator can either detect the availability of the new Percona XtraDB Cluster version, or rely on the your choice of the version.
 To check the availability of the new version, the Operator will query a special *Version Service* server at scheduled times to obtain fresh information about version numbers and valid image paths.